KennaSecurity/toolkit/README.md

 ======
 ABOUT:
 ======

-The Kenna toolkit is a set of functions for data and api manipulation around the the Kenna Vulnerability Management platform.
+The Kenna toolkit is a set of functions for data and api manipulation around the the Kenna Security Vulnerability Management platform.
 It's organized into 'tasks' - units of functionality that can be called and interacted with from the (docker) command line.

 ======
 USAGE: